flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/autobrake-gear.md

 ### A/SKID & N/W STRG

-The anti-skid system is the aircraft's equivalent to modern car's ABS system.
+The anti-skid system is the aircraft's equivalent to a modern car's ABS.
 It produces maximum braking efficiency by maintaining the wheels just short of an impending skid by releasing brake forces when on the verge of locking.
 ECAM displays the released brakes in this case.

 The anti-skid is deactivated when ground speed is less than 20 knots.